wyethr/lafpc/README.md

 LOCATIONS:
 *** Coordinates
     LA Office of Finance - Active restaurant heat map (check other la office of finance)
+*** Gas Stations
+    List of Gas Stations that Accept EBT in Los Angeles

 FORMAT FOR NEW SOURCES:
 {